-Sample packs are incredibly useful for beat-makers.
+Sample packs, especially this Hip-Hop and Trap Bundle from Plugin Boutique, are incredibly useful for beat-makers.
 You can find all kinds of sounds like bass drums, hi-hats, claps, snare drums, and other percussive instruments.

 In many cases, they come with noise samples, like the sound of fire, rain, or the noises from out in the street; synth notes, piano chords, and old jazz and blues songs.

 Through the combination of unique elements, you can create your own particular sound that no one else has.
 Producers who are just starting out can make plenty of use of samples, including drum loops and so on.

 Like I mentioned above, there are other places you can find sample packs.
 You can also find sample packs within Garageband’s Apple Loops (more on those in my guide).

 Pretty much every song that you could ever want is available on YouTube, as well as movies, stand-up routines, and more.
 YouTube is definitely a great resource for people looking to find samples.